In this article

 4. Non-Judgmental Learning

-The use of educational robotics in the classroom reduces judgment and embarrassment for students because, unlike humans, robots don’t judge or feel.
+The use of educational robotics in the classroom reduces judgement and embarrassment for students because, unlike humans, robots don’t judge or feel.
 Although their ability to act with intention or form opinions is low, robots have emotion recognition capabilities.

 5. Personalizing Learning